openzfs/openzfs-docs/docs/Getting Started/Arch Linux/Root on ZFS/4-optional-configuration.rst

    protected by this password, the previous warning about password strength still apply.

    Double-check password here.
-You will need a complete reinstallation if it is wrong.
+Complete reinstallation is needed if entered wrong.

 #.
 Create encryption keys::